-- Overall, we rate the Florida Times-Union Right-Center biased based on editorial positions that mostly favor the right.
+- Overall, we rate the Florida Times-Union Least Biased based on factual news reporting and reasonably balanced editorials.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH

 World Press Freedom Rank: USA 45/180

 Founded in 1864, the Florida Times-Union is a major daily broadsheet newspaper in Jacksonville, Florida, USA.
 Widely known as the oldest newspaper in the state.
 The current editor is Mary Kelli Palka.